MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-custom-help-pages.md

 4. To save your changes, select **Save**.

 ### Free form text
-Text can be place anywhere within the help pane.
+Text can be placed anywhere within the help pane.
 Enter free form text before, in, or after sections.
-Text supports bold, italic, and strike out font formats.
+Text supports bold, italic, underline, and strikeout font formats.
 Cut, copy, and paste can be used as well as multi-level undo.

 ### Bullets and numbered lists
 Selecting the bullet or number icon toggles the current line to become bulleted or numbered.
 If you have multiple lines in a list selected, each line becomes bulleted or numbered.
 Tabbing and indenting sub-numbers a line within the list.

 ### Sections
 A section is a collapsible text box.
 You can put links or free form text in it.
 Use a section to group like items.
 A section can be either open or collapsed by default.